ruibm/RemoteCpp/README.md

 # RemoteCpp Plugin

-The simple goal of this plugin is to make it possible/acceptable/pleasant to develop C++ remotely via SSH. (potentially in a different OS)
+The simple goal of this plugin is to make it pleasant/acceptable to develop C++ remotely via SSH.

+## How To Setup

 ## Features
 - Toggle between header and implementation files.